2017: Religious/Moral/Ethical Conflicts

 U.S. Supreme Court declares

-Muslim Ban legal
+Muslim Ban to be legal.

 You may be interested in reading: